cmendible/cmendible.github.io/content/posts/2021/2021-11-21-azure_cache_for_redis_failover.md

 ## Deploy Azure Cache for Redis with availability zones

-### Create a maim.tf file with the following content:
+### Create a main.tf file with the following content:

 ``` terraform
 terraform {